 Meanwhile, the appeal of WW2 naval action was still reaffirmed year after year by games of a very different nature.
 The Pacific Storm series (2005), the Navy Field series (2006), the Battlestations series (2007) or World of Warships (2015) certainly found their mark with player bases at times in the hundreds of thousands – if not millions in the case of World of Warship.
 But their popularity came at a price, and what they proposed remained far from the expectations of the grognard community.
 Although these games and their developers show a real love and care for their topic, gameplay has to come first, rendering historical authenticity and realism moot outside of the metagaming scene.
 Because of their action-oriented genre, these games naturally had to make concessions in regard of most, if not all realistic-based mechanics.
 As such, despite the deep historical research the likes of what wargaming does, the game design had to prioritize fun over authenticity.
 In addition to this, it had to be tied to other technical constraints, such as its large-scale multiplayer requirements or a necessary time limit for the default game session.

+Does it have to be a face-off between realism & historicity on one side, accessibility and pretty graphics on the other side?
+Not necessarily, we believe… Our carriers are for everybody!
 With Task Force Admiral, we intend to fill up this apparent gap between communities with a game that will carefully pick and further develop the most glamorous aspects of each category of games, and relate when possible to all generations of gamers.
 We aim to conciliate and combine the two aforementioned design philosophies into a new approach.
 Using the common interest these audiences show for history and warships, we firmly believe that somewhere out there, there is a place where these two communities will be able to enjoy their hobby the way they like it.
 It is not about finding a middle-ground, making concessions or rob Peter to pay Paul.
 It is about giving our player-base a choice.
 We value what both worlds bring to the table, and we are looking forward to finding the right way to associate the best of what each genre offers.
 Hopefully, a clever blending of influences might provide our audience with a balanced, authentic and still enjoyable game experience of an original kind.

 We are not naive of course; we do not expect to seduce the larger part of both audiences despite the larger scope of our design.
 Still, we know that the action-centered community is not immune to advanced game mechanics as long as these are intuitively explained.
 We also know that the wargame and sim communities are not impervious to the “excitement” of reliving iconic battles, as long as it doesn’t come at the cost of outright simplification.
 With your acknowledgement and your open-mindedness, we hope that Task Force Admiral, as a WW2 naval command simulation, will serve a greater purpose by becoming a reference for the decade to come.
 We are not making a disposable, short-lived product – this game series is expected to expand from the basis and contents of volume 1 and is made to last.